Jonesyboy07/comp-sched-bot/README.md

 <div align="center">

 **Thank you for checking out Game Schedule Bot!**
-Made with ❤️ for the Discord gaming
+Made with ❤️ for the Discord gaming community.